Guitar Learning Solutions

 Do you fit in this profile ?

-Are you looking for solutions to any of the following guitar learning problems?
+Are you looking for solutions to any of the following guitar learning problems to play the guitar?

 - So you know how to play some chords, you have learnt some phrases and licks from the internet, you have been playing for years, but still cannot make sense of where to go next.

 - You have a song you love to play, and feel you want to say more with it, but you do not know how.

 - You know a chord is not quite right, in the song, but do not know what other options you have to make it sound right.

 - You have reached the stage that your C, D, Dm, G, and F chords do not do the trick anymore .

 - You have read a lot of guitar theory books, but still cannot make sense of it.

 - You would love to play with others, but your require skills on how to do it.